jomjol/water-meter-system-complete/README.md

 To run the Python code copy the whole [code](code) directory including subdirectory.

-Path are relative, so it should run immediatly with the following command:
+Path are relative, so it should run immediately with the following command:
 * `pip install requirements.txt`
 * `python wasserzaehler.py`